-AWS will use commercially reasonable efforts to make AWS Glue available with a Monthly Uptime Percentage for each AWS region, during any monthly billing cycle, of at least 99.9% (the “Service Commitment”).
-In the event AWS Glue does not meet the Service Commitment, you will be eligible to receive a Service Credit as described below.
+AWS will use commercially reasonable efforts to make each Included Service available with a Monthly Uptime Percentage for each AWS region, during any monthly billing cycle, of at least 99.9% (the “Service Commitment”).
+In the event an Included Service does not meet the Service Commitment, you will be eligible to receive a Service Credit as described below.

-Service Credits are calculated as a percentage of the following charges paid by you for AWS Glue for the monthly billing cycle in which the Monthly Uptime Percentage for a given AWS region fell within the ranges set forth in the table below:
+Service Credits are calculated as a percentage of the charges paid by you for the applicable Included Service in the affected AWS region for the monthly billing cycle in which the Monthly Uptime Percentage for a given AWS region fell within the ranges set forth in the table below:

-We will apply any Service Credits only against future AWS Glue payments otherwise due from you.
-At our discretion, we may issue the Service Credits to the credit card you used to pay for the billing cycle in which the unavailability occurred.
+We will apply any Service Credits only against future payments otherwise due from you for the Included Service.
+At our discretion, we may issue the Service Credits to the credit card you used to pay for the billing cycle in which the Included Service did not meet the Service Commitment.
 Service Credits will not entitle you to any refund or other payment from AWS.
 Service Credits will be applicable and issued only if the credit amount for the applicable monthly billing cycle is greater than one dollar ($1 USD).
 Service Credits may not be transferred or applied to any other account.
-Unless otherwise provided in the Agreement, your sole and exclusive remedy for any unavailability or non-performance or other failure by us to provide AWS Glue is the receipt of Service Credits (if eligible) in accordance with the terms of this SLA.
+Unless otherwise provided in the Agreement, your sole and exclusive remedy for any unavailability or non-performance or other failure by us to provide the Included Services is the receipt of Service Credits (if eligible) in accordance with the terms of this SLA.